Grifano/FM__Equalizer-landing-page/README.md

 ### What I learned

-When I tryed to find a solution to fix this warning about "All page content should be contained by landmarks".
+When I tried to find a solution to fix this warning about "All page content should be contained by landmarks".
 I read the article about ARIA role types.
+But, unfortunately, it does not fix the warning.

 ```html
 ...